dustinsoftware/dotnet-nginx-testing/README.md

 This is a .NET 8 sample app to test how to shed load if the threadpool can't keep up with incoming requests, along with a load testing tool.

 There are a few endpoints that can be hit
-- /weatherforecast - the sample endpoint provided by the webapi template
 - /async-slow - awaits for 1 second, then returns OK
 - /sync-slow - sleeps the thread for 1 second, then returns OK
 - /very-bad-sync-slow - uses sync over async, blocks 2 threads for 1 second, then returns OK